deanebarker/content-cloud-endpoints/README.md

   LIMIT [#]
 ```

-At the moment, the implementation is very limited. `WHERE` claused will parse, but not be searched.
+At the moment, the implementation is very limited. `WHERE` clauses will parse, but not be searched.
 The only fields that can be ordered on are `date` (`IVersionable.StartPublish`) and `name`.
+Over time, I'll expand support for all the features of the query object.

 Example: